weaversa/cryptol-course/labs/Language/Basics.md

  */

 // Fun fact! funType5 and funType6 compute the same function.
-// Try, :prove funType5 === funType6
+// Try, `:prove funType5 === funType6`

 funType7 x = (x, x, [ [[False, True], x], [x, x], [x, x] ])

 funType8 = funType2 10

-funType9 = False  //Is this a function with no arguments, or a value?
+funType9 = False  // Is this a function with no arguments, or a value?
 Hmmmm...is there a difference?
 Nope!
 ```

 Now that you have some experience *viewing* function types, you're